chrisy781/Computer_Vision_Group_27/readme.md

-# Enhancing Golf Ball Detection on a Driving Range using Computer Vision
+# Golf Ball Detection on a Driving Range using Computer Vision

 | Student Name       | Student ID | e-mail                             |
 | ------------------ | ---------- | ---------------------------------- |